 Tropical World

 We are looking for volunteers to assist the animal team with day-to-day tasks such as preparing and distributing animal feed, cleaning animal enclosures and visitor areas, theming animal enclosures and recording environmental data.
-We are also looking for volunteers to help us look after the plant collection within Tropical World so if you are interested in gardening and horticulture please get in touch.
+We are also looking for volunteers to help us look after the plant collection within Tropical World so if you are interested in gardening and horticulture get in touch.
 Please note that Tropical World is a very warm and humid environment!

 Contact us